raj-ugavekar/Rock_Paper_Scissors_Game/README.md

 Rock Paper and Scissors  Game using JAVA

-In this project, Rock Paper Scissor Game is created using Java.
+In this project, Rock Paper Scissor Game is implemented using Java.

 Rules for playing the game are:
 0 - Rock.